-Angular Data Grid: Column Definitions
+Angular Grid: Column Definitions | AG Grid

 Each column generated by the grid is given a unique Column ID, which is used in parts of the Grid API.

-If you are using the API and the columns IDs are a little complex (e.g. if two columns have the same
+If you are using the API and the column IDs are a little complex (e.g. if two columns have the same

 field, or if you are using